Skip to main content

 Template Variables

-Mixmax offers two types of variables you can use in Email Templates: smart variables and custom variables.
+Mixmax offers two types of variables for Email Templates: smart variables and custom variables.

 Smart variables